 University Police Officers receive their official powers through the Education Law and the Criminal Procedure law.
-These authorize a University Police Officer to make warrantless arrests based on probable cause; to use appropriate force in making an arrest; to issue uniform appearance tickets and traffic summonses and to execute arrest and bench warrants.
+These authorize a University Police Officer to make warrantless arrests based on probable cause; to use appropriate force in making an arrest; to issue uniform appearance tickets and traffic summonses, and execute arrest and bench warrants.

 University Police Officers are assigned to fixed or rotating shifts involving patrol assignments or dispatch/desk posts.